 biological fly control solution to a barn full of flies that is superior to poisons and pesticides.

 "[These] predators are perhaps nature’s original fly control.
 You almost certainly have some of the species that are included in our Fly Predator brand beneficial insects already working for you on your property.
 They’re part of the reason you aren’t literally knee deep in flies.
 You may have way too many flies, but without these good bugs, it would be far worse.
 By simply increasing the ratio of predators to pest flies, you can almost completely suppress the flies.
 There’s no downside as the predators do not bother either people or animals" (Spalding Fly Predator Information).

-But, at the beginning of month 1, you will have released a packet of predators into the barn, setting the fly abatement program into motion.
+At the beginning of month 1, you will have released a packet of predators into the barn, setting the fly abatement program into motion.
 By the end of the first month you will receive and release a second packet of fly predators.